 - Don’t focus on the links, focus on the goals

-- Speak the language of the potential client
+- Speak the language of the potential client or your internal stakeholders

 - Identify early what your contact cares about